 “You can pay for school, but you can’t buy class.”

 My lifestyle in Kuwait was very decent and I used to spoil myself before I started living frugally in 2012.
-I had my own car, rented my own apartment (just with my mom and not sharing with other people, partied a lot, had a gym membership, pampered myself, went to almost all of the nicest restaurants.
+I had my own car, rented my own apartment (just with my mom and not sharing with other people, partied a lot, had a gym membership, pampered myself, and went to almost all of the nicest restaurants.
 Starbucks, Pinkberry, and other overpriced Western brands were not my thing, however (Thank GOD!).

-I don’t even consider myself a shopaholic since most of my things and clothes that I had were the things that I had been using since I was my University days but I was very willing to spend money on my personal happiness and investing in my self-growth.
+I don’t even consider myself a shopaholic since most of the things and clothes that I had were the things that I had been using since I was my University days but I was very willing to spend money on my personal happiness and investing in my self-growth.
 I even traveled to 9 countries in 2012.
-I was able to reward myself all this leisure as a cause I was living very frugally!
+I was able to reward myself with all this leisure as a cause I was living very frugally!

 Another achievement was that in 2012, I started paying in advance for the house (condominium) that I solely purchased for myself which will be turned over to me in 2015.
 Long way to go!